 Contrast and the Modulation Transfer Function

-Modulation Transfer Function curves, approximated by spectral frequency response curves, form the basis of many metrics to estimate the ‘sharpness’ IQ of our photographic equipment.
-They measure one thing only: loss of CONTRAST at various spatial frequencies.
+Modulation Transfer Function curves, shown as spectral frequency response curves, form the basis of many metrics to estimate the ‘sharpness’ IQ of our photographic equipment with names like SQF, CPIQ Acutance or MTF50.
+They measure one property of the imaging system under test: loss of contrast in increasingly small detail.

 MTF in the Spatial Domain

 Contrast in this context means the relative difference in peak to valley intensity as line pairs get closer together, apparent in the less and more blurred Siemens stars in the figure below.
-The top one has more contrast between its lightest and darkest areas and the contrast in both diminishes closer to the center of the images.
+The top one has more contrast between its lightest and darkest wedges – which can be thought of as white lines on a black background locally – and the contrast in both diminishes closer to the center of the images because that are so close that the imaging system smears them together.
 Luminance from the scene is assumed to be constant and proportional to the values written in the camera’s raw file.

 Reading the linear pixel values in the raw data corresponding to the peak and valley linear intensities in that location gets the following Michelson Contrast for the top star at a linear spatial frequency of 100 lp/mm